ScottGebert/Covid-Tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

+This is a province by province Covid-19 tracking app that allows user to view case data for each province.
+The site has basic stasitic filtering, in the future I hope too improve the styling of the user interface as well as improving the statistic service to get news and vaccation data that can be displayed on the province dashboards.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.